Junta Terashima

 Junta Terashima (寺島 惇太, Terashima Junta) is a Japanese voice actor, narrator, and singer.
 He debuted as a voice actor in 2009.
-Notable roles played by him include Hyōga Yukimura from Inazuma Eleven Go, Shin Ichijo from the King of Prism series, Takeru Taiga from The Idolmaster SideM, Code from Boruto: Naruto Next Generations and Hisoka Mikage from A3!.
+Notable roles played by him include Hyōga Yukimura in Inazuma Eleven Go, Shin Ichijo in the King of Prism series, Takeru Taiga in The Idolmaster SideM, Code in Boruto, and Hisoka Mikage in A3!.
 In addition to voice acting, Terashima also started a singing career in 2019 with the release of the extended plays 29 + 1: Miso and Joy Source.